bacter1a/capistrano-s3copy-awscli/README.md

 Part of my revising've simply to use the aws-cli.

 aws-cli supports

 * Environment variables
 * Config file
 * IAM Role

-*but this gem don't support Config file.*
+*But this gem don't support Config file.*

 This gem use Capistrano's own code to package the tarball, but instead of deploying it to each machine, we deploy it to a configured S3 bucket (using aws-cli provided by the https://github.com/aws/aws-cli),